port-labs/ocean/docs/framework-guides/docs/develop-an-integration/update-integration-code.md

 ## `debug.py` - debug an integration

-This file is used to trigger a local development run of the integration, it is useful to debug your integration and examining its execution through your IDE or preferred Python debugging interface.
+This file is used to trigger a local development run of the integration, it is useful to debug your integration and examine its execution through your IDE or preferred Python debugging interface.

 In most cases **you should not change this file**, only use it as the target for your debug execution of the integration.